 The mentioned decreases could be partially offset for Triglav by the solid performance on the Health insurance segment, which accounts for roughly 15% of the company’s GWPs.
 This could already be observed in the Slovenian market where health segment showed strong performance in the first 4 months (+12.6% YoY).
 Note that such an increase mostly came on the back of higher pricing of health insurance premiums.
 However, it might be also plausible to expect that the outbreak of Covid-19 will lead to a shift in people’s behavior regarding how they perceive their health, which could lead to an increase in health insurance premiums.

 For Sava Re, the decrease could be partially offset by a solid performance of the Group’s Reinsurance segment, which accounts for roughly 15% of the consolidated GWPs.
 The positive sentiment regarding increasing prices during the renewals season could be observed in Q1, where the company recorded a strong growth of 22.6%, as a result of organic growth and new contracts, especially in Asian markets.
 The reinsurance segment has globally benefited by a growing momentum of price rises following two consecutive years of significant catastrophe losses.
-Therefore, in this year it is it is reasonable to expect a solid performance of the reinsurance segment for Sava Re, regardless of the current market situation.
+Therefore, in this year it is reasonable to expect a solid performance of the reinsurance segment for Sava Re, regardless of the current market situation.

 Return on portfolio